 Shareholders are informed of Shareholders' meetings in advance through notices published in newspapers, circulars and annual reports sent to them.
-Shareholders are encouraged to attend the general meeting to stay informed of the Group's strategies and visions.
-The Constitution allows a member of the Company to appoint up to 2 proxies to attend and to vote in place of the member.
+Shareholders are encouraged to attend the general meetings to stay informed of the Group's strategies and developments.

-Separate resolutions are proposed for substantially separate issues at Shareholders' meetings for approval.
+Separate resolutions are proposed for substantially separate issues at general meetings for approval.
 "Bundling" of resolutions are done only where the resolutions are interdependent and linked so as to form one significant proposal and only where there are reasons and material implications involved.
-All resolutions are to be voted by poll, following which the detailed results showing, inter alia, the number of votes cast for and against each resolution and the respective percentages will be announced.
+All resolutions are to be voted by electronic poll, following which the detailed results showing, inter alia, the number of votes cast for and against each resolution and the respective percentages will be announced after the general meeting.

-The Chairman and the chairpersons of the AC, the NC and the RC will be available at all general meetings to address Shareholders' gueries.
+The Chairman and the chairpersons of the AC, the NC and the RC will be available at all general meetings to address Shareholders' queries.
 The External Auditors will also be present to assist the Directors in addressing Shareholders' queries about the conduct of audit and the preparation and content of the auditors' report.